Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/skin.rst

    The active selection is switched to the new armature.
 #.
 Weight groups are added to the input mesh.
 The Skin Modifier propagates these weights to the output as well.
 #.
 An Armature Modifier is added directly below the Skin Modifier.
-   Note that the Armature Modifier is being applied after the Skin Modifier because it should only deform the output, whereas if it were above the Skin Modifier it might change the resulting topology.
+   Note that, the Armature Modifier is being applied after the Skin Modifier because it should only deform the output, whereas if it were above the Skin Modifier it might change the resulting topology.